dvincentwest/radie/doc/source/articles/creating_a_new_visualization.rst

 below is some example code that can be used to create this widget as a standalone window and add some example dataframes to it.
 Note that this code will fail if any of the imports are relative.
-Note that in the code below we do not add DataQuickFrames directly to the Visualizations, but rather first we wrap them in a reference object called a :code:`DQFReference`.
-See the :doc:`relevant api documentation</api/masterdqftree>` for more details.
+Note that in the code below we do not add DataFrames directly to the Visualizations, but rather first we wrap them in a reference object called a :code:`DFReference`.
+See the :doc:`relevant api documentation</api/masterdftree>` for more details.

 .. code:: python

     if __name__ == "__main__":
         import sys
-        from dataquick.plugins import examples
+        from radie.plugins import examples
-        from dataquick.qt.masterdqftree import DQFReference
+        from radie.qt.masterdftree import DFReference
         app = fn.instantiate_app()
         fn.reset_excepthook()  # PyQt5 exists silently, sucks for debugging